sharmashubham23/text-recognition/README.md

 ## It Is A Simple Program To Extract Text From Image.
 Text Can Be Hand Written Or Typed.
 Get Text is a simple cloud-enabled and mobile-ready program built using azure cognitive services i.e. Computer vision and Speech service.

-- Computer Visison is used for extracting text from images.
+- Computer Vision is used for extracting text from images.
-- Speech service is used to conver extracted text to speech.
+- Speech service is used to convert extracted text to speech.